gasparka/thesis/docs/3_synthesis.rst

     end procedure;

-VHDL signal assignment automatically updates the signal values, now with the variables method, this has to be done manually. :numref:`mac-next-update` defines new function 'update_registers', taking care of this task.
+VHDL signal assignment automatically updates the signal values, now with the variables method, this has to be done manually. :numref:`mac-next-update` defines the new function 'update_registers', taking care of this task.

 .. code-block:: vhdl